Bird migration: Stopover site conservation efforts

 California's Central Valley was once a massive stopover site for birds traveling along the Pacific Flyway, before being converted into agricultural land.
-90% of North America’s shorebirds utilize this migration path and the destruction of rest stops has had detrimental impacts on bird populations, as they cannot get adequate rest and food and can be unable to complete their migration.
+90% of North America's shorebirds utilize this migration path and the destruction of rest stops has had detrimental impacts on bird populations, as they cannot get adequate rest and food and can be unable to complete their migration.
 As a solution, conservationists and farmers in the United States are now working together to help provide stopover habitats for migrating birds.
 In the winter, when many of these birds are migrating, farmers are now flooding their fields in order to provide temporary wetlands for birds to rest and feed before continuing their journey.
 Rice is a major crop produced along this flyway, and flooded rice paddies have shown to be important areas for at least 169 different bird species.
 For example, in California, legislation changes have made it illegal for farmers to burn excess rice straw, so instead they have begun flooding their fields during the winter.
 Similar practices are now taking place across the nation, with the Mississippi Alluvial Valley being a primary area of interest due to its agricultural use and its importance for migration.

-Plant debris provides food sources for the birds while the newly formed wetland serves as a habitat for bird prey species such as bugs and other invertebrates.
-In turn, bird foraging assists in breaking down plant matter and droppings then help to fertilize the field helping the farmers, and in turn significantly decreasing their need for artificial fertilizers by at least 13%.
-Recent studies have shown that the implementation of these temporary wetlands has had significant positive impacts on bird populations, such as the White‐fronted Goose, as well as various species of wading birds.
+Plant debris provides food sources for the birds while the newly formed wetland serves as a habitat for bird prey species such as insects and other invertebrates.
+In turn, bird foraging assists in breaking down plant matter.
+Droppings then help to fertilize the field, helping the farmers and in turn significantly decreasing their need for artificial fertilizers by at least 13 percent.
+Recent studies have shown that the implementation of these temporary wetlands has had significant positive impacts on bird populations, such as the White-fronted Goose, as well as various species of wading birds.
 The artificial nature of these temporary wetlands also greatly reduces the threat of predation from other wild animals.
 This practice requires extremely low investment on behalf of the farmers, and researchers believe that mutually beneficial approaches such as this are key to wildlife conservation moving forward.
 Economic incentives are key to getting more farmers to participate in this practice.
 However, issues can arise if bird populations are too high with their large amounts of droppings decreasing water quality and potentially leading to eutrophication.
 Increasing participation in this practice would allow migratory birds to spread out and rest on a wider variety of locations, decreasing the negative impacts of having too many birds congregated in a small area.
 Using this practice in areas with close proximity to natural wetlands could also greatly increase their positive impact.